va-net/vanet-tutorials/flare/hosting.md

 # Hosting for Flare

 Free hosting is great, but isn't secure at all.
-Providers such as InfinityFree offer their services for free, but inject JavaScript into your site and control access. **For this reason, VANet does not officially support using InfinityFree for Flare.**
+Providers such as InfinityFree offer their services for free, but inject JavaScript into your site and control access. **For this reason, VANet does not officially support using or any free hosting for Flare.**

 ### What Does This Mean?

 1. When we test Flare, we test it on our local machines.
 This emulates a paid hosting environment, meaning some features may break on free hosts.
 2. We will not provide hosting-related support for sites using free hosts.

-### What are my Alternatives?
+### What are my alternatives?

 The recommended platform to host Flare is [Hostinger](https://www.hostinger.com/).
 Their pricing is very reasonable and have great service.
 We also support other major hosting sites such as [BlueHost](https://www.bluehost.com/) and will help out where we can.

+VANet also partners with [VAHost](https://vahost.org/).
+VAHost provides completely free managed Flare hosting on Hostinger and quality customer support.
+VAHost will set up your site for you, all for the low cost of free!

 ### What About Self-Hosting?